Agile Versus Waterfall?

 Summary and Conclusions:

 Agile and Waterfall are very different and it will not always be possible to choose between them both.
 Waterfall could be applied to virtually any type of (IT) project.
 Agile requires specific conditions to be in place to be possible but is not applicable to certain projects – especially those of a large physical nature.
 Most of the conditions required for Agile to be possible relate to the working environment and practices that can and cannot be employed by the whole project team, not just those responsible for the development.
 There also needs to be flexibility around requirements together with the capacity to deliver and accept product incrementally.

 1 – The term “waterfall” is used liberally and many would say incorrectly to describe all non-iterative (i.e. predictive) forms of project management frameworks.
 Waterfall, as defined in 1976, was intended for software development.
 However, the central principles of Waterfall (i.e. sequential/overlapping phases) were borrowed from Engineering and therefore there is a clear parallel between IT development methods that follow a Waterfall type of approach and many physical and engineering projects, which still do to this day and will do for a long time to come.

-2 – We say “mainly software” as there are few types of projects outside of the software domain where the deliverable can truly be produced and accepted incrementally or where requirements can evolve throughout the development phase.
+2 – We say “mainly software” as there are few types of projects outside of the software domain where the deliverable can truly be produced and accepted sequentially and incrementally or where requirements can evolve within the development phase.
 A phased delivery of any project does not mean it is Agile (despite the claims by some that it is).
 It is simply a phased delivery.